 - 1. Promote the efficient utilization of the Rapid or Mass Transit Facility; - 2.
 Facilitate traffic circulation patterns of roadways serving the Mass Transit Facility; and - 3.
 Promote development that will include bike and pedestrian paths providing access to the Rapid or Mass Transit Facility.

-B. Site Selection of Rapid or Mass Transit Facilities.
+B. Site Selection.

-Site Selection of Rapid or Mass Transit Facilities will be administered to:
+Site Selection of Rapid or Mass Transit Facilities.